 PBI sends teams of volunteers backed up by an international support network to accompany human rights defenders and communities in areas of conflict.

 Accompaniment has proven to be very effective protection, even where the overall human rights situation was deteriorating and where death squads seemed impervious to external pressure.
-In 30 years PBI has successfully protected the lives of thousands of activists while never losing a volunteer.
+Since 1981 PBI has successfully protected the lives of thousands of activists while never losing a volunteer.